 5. American Association of University Women

-Research is at the heart of the AAUW’s mission to integrate women into STEM.
-The organization conducts field research to elucidate the barriers which present themselves to girls and women at every level of involvement, so that schools and corporations can make changes to improve inclusiveness.
+Research is at the heart of AAUW’s mission to integrate women into STEM.
+The organization conducts field research to elucidate the barriers which present themselves to girls and women at every level of involvement so that schools and corporations can make changes to improve inclusiveness.

-The AAUW also promotes STEM programs for girls intended to pique interest and expand girls’ knowledge and ability.
-AAUW is also one of the largest sources of graduate funding for women, and works for positive policy chance at Capitol Hill.
+The AAUW also promotes STEM programs intended to pique interest and expand girls’ knowledge and ability.
+As one of the largest sources of graduate funding for women, AAUW works for positive policy change at Capitol Hill.

 Scientista strengthens the community of women scientists by fostering campus-level student organizations.
-Each campus which participates runs its own chapter and maintains a blog.
-Members of the various chapters convene at a president’s circle, and the national organization provides funding, access to job postings, and visible role models.
+Each campus that participates runs its chapter and maintains a blog.
+Members of the various chapters convene at a president’s circle.
+The national organization provides funding, access to job postings, and visible role models.
 Their website contains details on how to join a chapter.
 Or, if there are none available in your area or on your campus, how to start your own!

 7. Association for Women in Science